ContextSwitchWang/DefinitionPullingToolSet/README.md

 ###Troubleshooting

-* "Field max limit exceeded" or alike problem when importing generated files.
+(@) "Field max limit exceeded" or alike problem when importing generated files.

     Too bad.
 You gotta find and truncate the field which is too long manually.
 For example, the definition for `Haus` on wiktionary is just too long.
 I can't make Anki import it anyhow.

+###Contact

+   Send an email to <hughwung@gmail.com> if you have any questions.